 The Delaware Corporate and Commercial Litigation Blog is written and published by Francis G.X.
 Pileggi.
 An attorney with Fox Rothschild, Francis provides summaries of court cases from throughout Delaware.

 Authors Robert Goldman, Samantha Evans and Daniel Schnapp of Fox Rothschild write on art litigation, art finance and recent trends in the art market.

 New Jersey lawyer Alain Leibman provides insight on criminal law, federal case law statutory developments.

-The New Jersey Family Legal Blog is authored by attorneys at Fox Rothschild’s Roseland, Princeton and Atlantic City: Robert A. Epstein, Sandra C. Fava, Jennifer Weisberg Millner, Eric S. Solotoff and Apple Sulit-Peralejo.
+The New Jersey Family Legal Blog is authored by attorneys in Fox Rothschild’s Roseland, Princeton and Atlantic City offices: Robert A. Epstein, Sandra C. Fava, Jennifer Weisberg Millner, Eric S. Solotoff and Apple Sulit-Peralejo.

-New York lawyer Keith McMurdy of Fox Rothschid writes on employment law cases, retirement plans, plan administration and welfare plans.
+New York lawyer Keith McMurdy of Fox Rothschild writes on employment law cases, retirement plans, plan administration and welfare plans.